-Statistics and resources about domestic violence as it relates to the African-American community.
+Statistics and resources as they relate to the African-American community.

 According to statistics from the American Bar Association's Committee on Domestic Violence: